Sandy Duncan (athlete)

+Biography

 Duncan was educated at Malvern College, where his ability at the long jump was quickly evident — he won the London Athletic Club’s schools championships with a record leap of 22 ft 53/4in.
 His prowess earned him a Blue in his first year at Oxford University, and he also won the 100 yards against Cambridge, as well as getting a football Blue.
-In the AAA championships he came in the top six in the long jump every year from 1932 to 1937, finishing second in 1934.
+In the AAA championships he came in the top six in the long jump every year from 1932 to 1937, finishing second behind Frenchman Robert Paul at the 1934 AAA Championships.
+Shortly afterwards, he represented England at the 1934 British Empire Games, where finished fourth in the long jump event.

 He represented Britain in 1935 and, in July 1936, ran his fastest time of 9.8 seconds for the 100 yards, although a hamstring injury prevented him from being selected for the Olympics.
 In 1938, he was sixth in both the shot and discus.

-At the 1934 Empire Games he finished fourth in the long jump event.
+In indoor games, he won the British 70 metres dash in 1938.

 At the 1938 British Empire Games, he was a member of the English relay team which won the silver medal in the 4×110 yards competition.
 In the long jump contest he finished tenth and in the 100 yards event he was eliminated in the heats.
-In indoor games, he won the British 70 metres dash in 1938.